Cheetahs (rugby union)

-The Cheetahs (known for sponsorship reasons as the Toyota Cheetahs), is a South African professional rugby union team based at the Free State Stadium in Bloemfontein.
-They competed in Super Rugby between 2006 and 2017 and in 2020, then the Pro14 (now United Rugby Championship) from 2017 to 2020.
-They currently compete in the EPCR Challenge Cup and the South African domestic Currie Cup competition.
-Formerly known as Orange Free State they were originally established in 1895.
+The Cheetahs, known as the Toyota Cheetahs for sponsorship reasons, is a South African professional rugby union team based in Bloemfontein in the Free State Province.
+They compete annually in the Currie Cup and SA Cup domestically, and have been an invitational team in the European Challenge Cup since 2022–23 season.
+Formerly known as Orange Free State, they were originally established in 1895.

-The franchise area encompasses the western half of the Free State province.
-Between 2006 and 2015, the from the eastern half of the Free State province and from the Northern Cape province were Cheetahs franchise partners, but this ended prior to the 2016 Super Rugby season.
+Between 2006 and 2017, and again in 2020, the Cheetahs were one of five South African (Note: In 2016 and 2017, South Africa expanded to six teams; the 2020 Super Rugby Unlocked season was a separate domestic competition under the Super Rugby name.) franchise teams in the Super Rugby competition, an inter-continental rugby union franchise competition.
+After being cut from the Super Rugby following the 2017 season, the Cheetahs were admitted to the Pro14, a franchise rugby union competition based in Europe.
+The Cheetahs, alongside the Southern Kings, competed in the European-based Pro14 from South Africa until the 2019–20 season.

-The Cheetahs was one of the two new franchises that entered the expanded Super 14 competition in 2006, the other being Australia's Western Force.
-The Central Union was awarded the fifth South African franchise over the SEC franchise in April 2005.
-In its first season the Cheetahs did surprisingly well, finishing tenth in the final standings, out of 14 sides.
-Prior to being accepted into the 2006 Super 14 season, the Cheetahs were represented as a part of the Cats.
-In addition, before the South African Rugby Union entered regionalised franchises into the competition, the Free State Cheetahs side competed in the 1997 Super 12 season.
+The franchise area encompasses the western half of the Free State Province.
+Between 2006 and 2015, the from the eastern half of the Free State and from the Northern Cape province were Cheetahs franchise partners, but this ended prior to the 2016 Super Rugby season.